Anti – Rabies Vaccination Campaign

 World Rabies Day 2021

-Sneha’s Care in marking World Rabies Day 2021 takes an opportunity to unite as a community – helping individuals, civil society, and governments to connect and share each other’s work.
-We have aimed to expand vaccination campaigns throughout Nepal, beginning with the Lalitpur Metropolitan City.
-With the slogan “RABIES: FACTS, NOT FEAR” Sneha’s Care along with different stakeholders celebrated and participated in the interaction program organized by Nepal’s Ministry of Agriculture and Livestock Development, Veterinary Hospital, and Livestock Service Expert Center, (Lagankhel, Lalitpur), Epidemiology & Disease Control Division (Teku, Kathmandu) and Kathmandu Metropolitan City Office of Municipal Executive, Health Department, Pashu Sewa Mahasakha on September 28, 2021.
+Sneha’s Care recognizes World Rabies Day in 2021 as an opportunity to come together as a community, helping individuals, civil society, and governments to connect and share each other’s work.
+Starting with Lalitpur Metropolitan City, we sought to expand vaccination campaigns throughout Nepal.
+Sneha’s Care, along with different stakeholders, celebrated and participated in the interaction program organized by Nepal’s Ministry of Agriculture and Livestock Development, Veterinary Hospital, and Livestock Service Expert Center (Lagankhel, Lalitpur), Epidemiology & Disease Control Division (Teku, Kathmandu) and Kathmandu Metropolitan City Office of Municipal Executive, Health Department, Department of Livestock Services on September 28, 2021, under the theme “RABIES: FACTS, NOT FEAR.”

 Did you know?
-If treatment is not received and symptoms begin to appear, death from respiratory failure is almost always inevitable.
-That’s why prevention is important.
+When symptoms begin to appear and treatment is not sought, death from respiratory failure is almost always inevitable.
+Therefore, prevention is crucial.

 Rabies virus is spread by contact with the saliva of an infected animal.
-Transmission is usually through a bite wound, but the disease has been known to spread through a scratch or an existing open wound.
+The disease is typically spread via a bite wound, although it has also been found to spread through a scratch or an already existing open wound.

 Together We Can Prevent Rabies!